guru-code-expert/OpenTrace/CONTRIBUTING.md

 We welcome new ideas.

-### Step 1: Feature Spec Doc
-A feature should first be written as a Google Doc (an example is [here](https://docs.google.com/document/d/1FX1ygc8lgFpFn3ni3E2A_DCGtn505PpAM8QaAjEovsA/edit?usp=sharing)).

-### Step 2: Create an Issue
+### Step 1: Create an Issue

-An issue should be created, and under the issue, the doc is linked.
+If your changes are expected to involve in less 50 lines of codes, create an issue titled "[LIGHT] XXX".
+You should describe the motivation, give an overview of the change (e.g., by a pseudo-code) and its desired effects.
+Otherwise, create an issue titled "[MAJOR] XXX".
+You should write a more detailed description of your motivation, design, and demo.
+If more space is needed, you can attach a link to a Google doc.
 People should be allowed to comment on the doc.

-### Step 3: Implement Feature
+### Step 2: Implement Feature

-Create a separate branch, extending from the `experimental` branch.
-This branch contains all the new features that have not been merged into the `main` branch yet.
+Create a separate branch, extending from the `experimental` branch, which contains all the new features that have not been merged into the `main` branch yet.
 Make sure your features are implemented, along with `unit tests` or `examples` to show how it's used.

-### Step 4: Create a Pull Request
+### Step 3: Create a Pull Request

 Create a PR formally to merge into the experiment branch and request a review.
 For standalone features, put the changes under `opto/features/`.
 This will trigger the lightest review that only checks for malicious code, or if the feature does not pass its own unit tests.
 For changes to the rest, expect a slightly longer review process as we work out how the changes should be integrated with the core library.
+Also, [LIGHT] issues can expect faster review than [MAJOR].

-### Step 5: Merge into Experimental
+### Step 4: Merge into Experimental
 Once the request is approved, it will be merged into the `experimental` branch.